Service Support (PM4)

-Our Service and Command Support Program ships provide our Navy with towing, rescue and salvage, submarine support, and cable laying and repair services, as well as a command and control platform and floating medical facilities.
+Our Service Support Program ships provide our Navy with towing, rescue and salvage, submarine support, and cable laying and repair services, as well as a command and control platform and floating medical facilities.

 Fleet ocean tugs provide the Navy fleet with towing service and can tow ships as large as an aircraft carrier.
 When augmented by Navy divers, fleet ocean tugs assist in the recovery of downed aircraft and stranded or grounded ships.
 These ships can also perform submarine rescue operations when carrying specialized equipment.

 Rescue and salvage ships recover objects from the sea, tow or de-beach stranded vessels and provide firefighting assistance.
 Like fleet ocean tugs, these ships are able to lift objects as heavy as downed aircraft and stranded or grounded ships.
 A key advantage of these ships is their ability to rapidly deploy divers to conduct rescue and salvage operations.

 Submarine tenders USS Emory S. Land (AS 39) and USS Frank Cable (AS 40) transferred to MSC in 2008 and 2010, respectively.
 Like USS Mount Whitney (LCC 20) and interim afloat forward staging base USS Ponce, the tenders use a hybrid crewing structure, with a combination of military and civilian mariners.